OpenConext/Stepup-Middleware/README.md

 * `show_raa_contact_information`: (boolean) whether an institution shows RAAs' contact information when listing RAs, for example when showing locations for the vetting process
  * `allowed_second_factors`: (string[]) a list of second factor types that are allowed by this institution.
  If the list is empty all supported second factors are allowed.
+ Supported second factors are found in the [Stepup-bundle](https://github.com/OpenConext/Stepup-bundle/blob/develop/src/Value/SecondFactorType.php#L31-L37).

 The structure of an institution configuration is therefore:
 ```